 It’s been almost 4 years since I gave birth to our first baby and I honestly forgot how real contractions feel like.
 Since week 33, I started having several contractions in a day.
 Every time a nurse or doctor would ask me to rate the pain, from 1-10, 10 being the most painful, I always say it’s 5.
 Some mothers might laugh on this figure knowing I’m far from labor yet but like I said, I forgot and 5 is painful for me already.
 I knew they’re just Braxton Hicks but the frequency was a bit not normal as well.
 So to avoid possible preterm labor, doctors gave me medicine and I was put to bed rest by week 35.
 I was a bit hardheaded though, I did not really stay in bed, I was doing more like a house arrest instead.
 What can I do, I have a 3-year old daughter who always wants to catch my attention and I love her that way.

 Then week 36 came and I was 1-2cm dilated already.
 Oh boy, I really thought our baby will come out early.
 Almost every mother I know said that second one would come out easier.
 However, I guess this wasn’t the case for me.
-Week 37 came and nothing happens, I was still 2cm dilated.
-I went home disappointed because I was hoping I would give birth that week and then nothing happens.
+Week 37 came and nothing happened, I was still 2cm dilated.
+I went home disappointed because I was hoping I would give birth that week.
 I know 37 weeks is still early but believe me, my belly’s too big and I feel so heavy already, I was just so done being pregnant.

 So on my 38th week checkup on May 28, 2016, before seeing the doctor, Fred and I had a very long walk.
 I honestly didn’t want to go home still pregnant that day.
 And then moment of truth came, doctor checked my cervix and she said I was 4cm dilated.
 Hooray!!!!
 She said my belly’s too big (I totally agreed!) and it would be best to go to the labor room, to check whether I can be admitted that day or wait for my labor pains at home.
 I definitely prayed for the first option to happen and God’s really good, I was admitted at 12 noon of May 28, 2016.